jenny-gerbracht/Orciraptor_agilis_2021/README.md

 1) [MISSING, UPLOAD SRA!]
 Download Orciraptor agilis RNA-seq data
 2) Run symlinks.sh
 3) Run readprocessing.sh.
-Output are quality filtered and adapter trimmed reads that do not map to sequences from rRNA and/or Mougeotia sp.
+Output are quality filtered and adapter trimmed reads.
+4) Run mapping.sh.
+Output are reads that do not map to sequences from rRNA and/or Mougeotia sp.

 ## Module 3: De novo transcriptome assembly, decontamination, ORF prediction

-1) Run assembly.sh
+1) Run assembly.sh.
+Outout is de novo transcriptome assembly of Orciraptor agilis as a fasta.
-2) Run blastn search with transcriptome
+2) Run blastn search with this transcriptome
-    -> Checked contigs with > 90% identity over a length of 100 nt, removed all bacterial, viral, ribosomal and algal contigs
+    > Checked contigs with > 90% identity over a length of 100 nt, saved contig identifiers of all bacterial, viral, ribosomal and algal contigs in contaminants.txt
+    > Remove these sequences from transcriptome with seqkit.sh
 4) ORF prediction with transdecoder.sh (1 strand)

 ## Module 4: Functional annotation